i3652/Challenge-48H/README.md

 <p>
 </p>

-> Project made in Ynov, for a medical startup
+> Project made in Ynov, for a medical startup.
+We won at the 3th place !

 ## Author